The Jejune Institute: Fictional story

 The story also features a fictional woman named Eva Lucien who went missing in 1988 near Coit Tower.

-Live Finale Event
+Live finale event

 Players received emails from the EPWA instructing them to attend a seminar on 10 April 2011 to overthrow the Jejune Institute.
 150 people gathered in the Garden Room at the Grand Hyatt in San Francisco, California for the “Socio-Reengineering Seminar 2011: An Afternoon of Rhythmic Synchronicity".
 The seminar lasted more than four hours.

 Players later stated that they were expecting an exciting event that concluded the narrative, and stated that they were surprised and disappointed by the anticlimactic ending.

 The Institute

 In 2013, director Spencer McCall, who had edited videos for the game, released The Institute, reconstructing the story of the Jejune Institute through interviews with the participants and the creators.
 The film screened at Oakland's Underground Film Festival in September 2013.

 The film contained both documentary elements and reenactment, leading people to call into question the veracity of the film.